Blokkendoos/AliexpressOrders/README.md

 1. Integrate Tracking ID with an existing tracker to get package logistic updates

 ### Installation
-* As of the current state, The package is dependant on lxml, pyquery, selenium and Chromedriver/PhantomJS Package.
+* As of the current state, The package is dependent on lxml, pyquery, selenium and Chromedriver/PhantomJS Package
-* For lxml pacakge, the WHL file for windows is hardcoded in Windows file.
-Install using the following command:
-  * Windows without library building support:  `pip install -r requirements.win.txt
-  * Windows/Linux/Other platforms where python C extension for lxml can be compiled/built: `pip install -r requirements.base.txt
 * Edit the path to Chromexdriver in the file
 * Get Google Service Credentials.
 Download the credential json in same folder and point the path in the credentials call in file
 * You need to share a google sheet and copy the url to an environment variable **AE_gsheet_url**
-* Also, setup the Aliexpress Username and Password as environment variables. **AE_username** and **AE_passwd**
+* Also, setup the Aliexpress Username and Password as environment variables, **AE_username** and **AE_passwd**

 ### License
 This code ia available as free to use/redistribute under MIT License.
-Please check the LICENSE File for sharing and attributuon requirements
+Please check the LICENSE File for sharing and attribution requirements